A Characteristic Dynamic Mode Decomposition: Introduction

 \section{Introduction}

-Three things come together in this article: so called coherent structures, modal decompositions, and model reduction.
-The principal aim of this exercise is to extract Lagrangian structures from turbulent flows along characteristics having the slope of the group velocities.
-Several modes travelling along such a characteristic and interacting amongst them, shall be defined as an empirical coherent structure.
+The proposed method in this study aims at approximating large-scale coherent structures as dynamic modes in space and time.
+Three topics come together: the so called coherent structures, modal decompositions, and model reduction.
 The constituent three parts shall be discussed briefly.

+Study of coherent structures in turbulent flows has received increasing attention from scientists during the recent decades.
+It has become a common practice to try to understand the complex and multi-scaled nature of turbulent flows by observing the instantaneous flow fields and inspecting organized motions which possess spatial and temporal coherence.
+The latter implies that such motions appear at some point in time while evolving in space and remain recognizable in space in a certain time span.

-Turbulent flows appear to be stunningly complex, but even if a measurement of some quantity appears to be random, it is the outcome of a repetitive and recursive application of a few simple rules considered to be coherent structures in the flow \cite{Townsend1976}, \cite{Cantwell1981}.
-Relying basically on hot wire measurements and simple flow visualisation measurements, it was extremely difficult to come up with an idea of what structures are behind the observed quantities in turbulent flows, and it was not until the advent of PIV and Numerical Simulations, that the idea of a coherent structure replaced the vague ``eddy'' in literature.
-Using those new tools, so called ``hairpin vortices'' \cite{Adrian2007} and other coherent structures were described.
-The availability of the strain rate tensor $S_{ij}=\frac{1}{2}\left(\frac{\partial u_i}{\partial x_j}+\frac{\partial u_j}{\partial x_i}\right)$ from numerical simulations, made the analysis and perception of thoses structures acessible \cite{ChongPerryCantwell1990} and enabled their visualisation.
+Relying basically on hot wire measurements and simple flow visualization measurements, it was extremely difficult to come up with an idea of what structures are behind the observed quantities in turbulent flows.
+It was not until the advent of Particle Image Velocimetry (PIV) and Numerical Simulations, that the idea of a coherent structure replaced the vague eddy in literature.

+Some of the first observations of coherent structures were carried out by Theodorsen in 1952 which gave rise to the notion of horseshoe eddies or hairpin vortices.
+His findings were later supported by many studies including the experiments of \citet{Adrian2000} and the simulations of \citet{WuMoin2009}.
+Such structures are observed to be originated from the wall and form Large Scale Motions (LSM) when moving in groups at the same convective velocity \cite{Adrian2007}.
+Similar studies have reported existence of even larger structures which scale on outer variables.
+They are commonly denoted in internal flows as Very Large Scale Motions and as Super Structures in external flows \cite{BalakumarAdrian2007,HutchinsMarusic2007}.
+In spite of the large range of studies carried out, many of the fundamental questions are still unanswered regarding the origin, nature and evolution of such structures.

+Besides differing views on the nature and origin of turbulent structures, the suitable approach to the analysis of such structures is also still under debate.
+The footprints of such motions can be followed by observing the premultiplied velocity spectra which represent the energy distribution in the wave number space \cite {Rosenberg2013,Vallikivi2015}.
+The two peaks observed at relatively high Reynolds numbers in the outer region of the flow in the premultiplied velocity spectrum, are known to be associated with VLSM and LSM \cite {Rosenberg2013}.
+Following the spectral peaks, which can be regarded as the signature of such structures, helps to determine their length scales and energy content at different wall-normal positions, but can not provide any visualized insight into the evolution and interactions of the structures.